 - 12.3.1.1 A Special Vehicle is defined as a space frame tubular chassis vehicle with 4x2 transmission or a Side x Side Vehicle with 4x2 CVT or 4x4 CVT transmission. - 12.3.1.2 Production vehicles: Vehicles belonging to a production-series family of cars distinguishable by a specific concept and external general lines of the bodywork and by an identical mechanical construction of the engine and the transmission to the wheels.
 To qualify as a model, the vehicle should have been produced and sold in commercial dealer outlets in South Africa.
-Bodywork variations concerning number of doors, hatchback or boot are permitted and will be considered to be of the same model range.
+Bodywork variations concerning number of doors , hatchback or boot are permitted and will be considered to be of the same model range.
 The model must be specified. - 12.3.1.3 Re-engined vehicles with engines complying to Art 12.6.1.1 will be allowed with the written permission of the SA Rally-Raid Championship. - 12.3.1.4 Any form of aerodynamic device or variation in body shape that may be construed as an aerodynamic device to provide extra down force or decrease drag is not allowed. - 12.3.1.5 Skid plates may be added to protect steering, suspension, engine, transmission, diff housings and fuel tanks.
-These skid plates may only be made of steel, aluminium alloy or composite. - 12.3.1.6 Bush deflector bars or cables may be added between the front fenders and the cab roof. - 12.3.1.7 No racing vehicle may have any forward or rearward protruding metal parts past the front and rear most transverse metal structure. - 12.3.1.8 Vehicles must be fitted with sturdy towing eyes front and rear, in a visible and accessible position, painted red or orange. - 12.3.1.9 Side protection bars may be added provided they do not protrude past the overall width of the vehicle. - 12.3.1.10 Mud flaps fitted to competing vehicles may be fitted behind the front and/or rear wheels only, and may not be wider than 40cm and must be more than 100mm above the ground stationary, ready to race.
+These skid plates may only be made of steel, aluminium alloy or composite. - 12.3.1.6 Windscreen protection devices: - For the sole purpose of protecting the windscreen from damage caused by branches of shrubs and trees, deflector bars or cables may be added between the upper front corner of the front fender and the top of the "A" pillar.
+The device must be bolt-on from the outside of the vehicle.
+Optionally it may include additional supports.
+The device must be manufactured exclusively using steel or aluminium components. - This regulation is optional and applicable to all vehicles governed by the SARR SSR's. - 12.3.1.7 No racing vehicle may have any forward or rearward protruding metal parts past the front and rear most transverse metal structure. - 12.3.1.8 Vehicles must be fitted with sturdy towing eyes front and rear, in a visible and accessible position, painted red or orange. - 12.3.1.9 Side protection bars may be added provided they do not protrude past the overall width of the vehicle. - 12.3.1.10 Mud flaps fitted to competing vehicles may be fitted behind the front and/or rear wheels only, and may not be wider than 40cm and must be more than 100mm above the ground stationary, ready to race.